arnispk/Guidelines/versioning/README.md

 3. Version 1.0.0 denotes the release of the public website.

-4. Patch version Z (x.y.Z where x > 0) must be incremented whenever a bugfix has been issued
+4. Patch version Z (x.y.Z where x > 0) must be incremented whenever a bugfix has been issued.
+Multiple bugfixes can attribute to a single patch version increment.

-5. Minor version Y (x.Y.z where x > 0) must be incremented whenever new functionality (feature) or an improvement/enhancement has been added.
+5. Minor version Y (x.Y.z where x > 0) must be incremented whenever new functionality (a feature, an improvement or an enhancement) has been added.
 A minor version increment resets the patch version (z) to 0.
+Multiple features can attribute to a single minor version increment.

 6. Major version X (X.y.z | X > 0) must be incremented when non-backwards compatible changes
 have been introduced (e.g. an overhaul of a website's interface).
 The minor version (y) as well as the patch version (z) have to be reset to 0.

+7. Version meta data M (x.y.z.M | M = short commit SHA) can be used for internal use to be able to reference individual commits.

 ## Releases
 A release is a set of changes, enhancements and/or fixes that is meant to be pushed to a production